I’m a neuroscientist by trade. Popular culture would most likely label me ‘logical, detail-oriented and analytical’

 BUT when I was in high school, I considered applying to art school and pursuing a career as a painter.
-Had I followed that path in life, would I be considered ‘creative, thoughtful and free-spirited’?
+And I dabble in botanical watercolour and love designing in Canva.
+You could also label me ‘creative, thoughtful and artistic.’

-Personality or cognitive processes (ways of thinking) are thought to be cultivated on one side of the brain or other, giving rise to the rather nifty idea that you are right-brained or left-brained, creative or analytical … neuroscientist or artist.
+The idea is that personality or cognitive processes (ways of thinking) are cultivated on one side of the brain or other, giving rise to the rather nifty idea that you are right-brained or left-brained, creative or analytical … neuroscientist or artist.

-This popular myth has once again been debunked by University of Utah neuroscientists who used brain imaging to show there is NO evidence that people are ‘right-brained’ or ‘left-brained’.
+This popular notion was debunked in 2013 by University of Utah neuroscientists who used brain imaging to show there is NO evidence that people are ‘right-brained’ or ‘left-brained’.

 A team from the University of Utah scanned the brains of 1,011 people between the ages of seven and 29.
 They used a technique called resting-state functional connectivity magnetic resonance imaging (rs-fcMRI)… forget about that mouthful for now.
 The study tested the idea that one half of a person’s brain is more active, more connected and more synchronised than the other.

 The team divided each person’s brain into over 7,000 regions and examined each region to see if it showed stronger activity on the left or the right side of the brain.
 They also looked for connections between regions that were more localised (also called ‘lateralised’) to one hemisphere or the other.